 ame [options] <sequence file> <motif file>+

-A collection of (primary) sequences in FASTA format.
+A set of (primary) sequences in FASTA format.
 The sequences must be sorted by increasing value of some secondary criterion (e.g., expression level, peak height, fluorescence score).
 In this documentation, we refer to this secondary criterion as the "FASTA score".
 This score can optionally be placed in the FASTA ID line.
 If present, the FASTA score must come immediately after the sequence ID.
 For example, if the FASTA ID line is

 0.123is the FASTA score for that sequence.